Four Characteristics All Qualified Job Orders Must Share in Common

 If you were to only look at the provider decision and not in relation to the other three decisions than you might conclude that this is where the sale is made.
 However, winning the provider decision only gives you a chance to win the other three.
 And if you only focus on winning the provider decision you will end up spending most of your time talking about your service offerings, features and benefits instead of the results your client is trying to achieve.
 If you fail to seek out and understand how your customer will make decisions that relate to commitment, what should we buy, and resources then you will be perceived as a trivial commodity vendor at best and not considered “partner material.”

 The best way to win the provider decision is for you to help your customer make the best possible commitment, what should we buy and resources decisions possible.
 This is how you add value to your customers buying process.
-You can learn more about our methodology and training approach here.

 About Dan Fisher